Partnerships, licensing activity, and event contract filings — delivered to your inbox. Subscribe

 CFTC and NFA prediction market designations, registrations, and applications.

-This tracker aims for comprehensive coverage of CFTC-designated exchanges and registered clearinghouses.
+This tracker aims for comprehensive coverage of CFTC-designated exchanges (DCMs), registered clearinghouses (DCOs), and NFA-registered intermediaries (IBs, FCMs).
 Some listed entities may operate in adjacent markets (e.g., crypto derivatives) and have not announced event contract offerings.
+New to these terms?
+See our Regulatory Guide.

 Last updated: